-In those days the question of an alliance with the nationalists was being hotly discussed by the communists after Chiang Kai-shek's betrayal of the Chinese Communist Party.
+In those days the question of an alliance with the nationalists was being hotly discussed by the communists after Jiang Jie-shi's betrayal of the Chinese Communist Party.
 It was taken as a touchstone, so to speak, to tell the genuine communist from the opportunist.
 That is why, I think, on meeting me he asked me my view on the alliance with the nationalists.
-Chiang Kai-shek's treachery created complications for the Chinese revolution.
+Jiang Jie-shi's treachery created complications for the Chinese revolution.

-Before Chiang Kai-shek's treachery the Chinese revolution had been on a brisk upsurge.
+Before Jiang Jie-shi's treachery the Chinese revolution had been on a brisk upsurge.
 The cooperation between the Chinese Communist Party and the Kuomintang had been a powerful factor promoting the revolution.

 In the latter half of the 1920s the Chinese revolution went over to overthrowing the reactionary rule through the revolutionary war.
 The National Revolutionary Army which started a northern expedition in the summer of 1926 under the slogans "Down with imperialism!"
-"Down with the warlords!" and "Eliminate the feudal forces!" seized Hunan, Hubei, Jiangxi, Fujian and other provinces and occupied the main cities along the River Yangzi, thus bringing pressure to bear on the Zhang Zuolin-led reactionary warlords who held the area up to Huabei under the manipulation of the Japanese imperialists.
+"Down with the warlords!" and "Eliminate the feudal forces!" seized Hunan, Hubei, Jiangxi, Fujian and other provinces and occupied the main cities along the River Yangzi, thus bringing pressure to bear on the Zhang Zuo-lin-led reactionary warlords who held the area up to Huabei under the manipulation of the Japanese imperialists.